 An author’s declaration statement addresses a variety of logistical and ethical concerns, which are detailed below.
-This document is a necessary aspect during the submission of a manuscript, articles, Journals, or other written works.
-Under the title declarations, ethics approval, and agreement to participate, all manuscripts must include the following components.
+This document is a necessary aspect during the submission of a manuscript, articles, journals, or other written works.
+Under the title declarations, ethics approval, and blank agreement to participate, all manuscripts must include the following components.
 Manuscripts describing research using human subjects, data, or materials.
 Include a declaration about ethical approval and consent as well.
 A template or author declaration sample is readily available for you to use as a reference as you write your author declaration statement.

 An author has a conflict of interest for a specific manuscript when they have links to activities that potentially adversely influence their judgment, whether or not judgment is influenced.
 The most serious conflicts of interest are frequently those involving financial links with industry.
-Authors are responsible for recognizing and reporting financial and other conflicts of interest that may prejudice their work before submitting a Paper.
+Authors are responsible for recognizing and reporting financial and other conflicts of interest that may prejudice their work before submitting a paper.
 They should recognize all financial backing for the work, as well as any other financial or personal ties to the work, in the text.
-Alternatively, a declaration of interest statement for a journal may not be necessarily stated since it is a given.
+Alternatively, a declaration of research interest statement for a journal may not be necessarily stated since it is a given.

-Before you proceed to credit the author statement, you must first know what are the entailed responsibilities of each of these authors who are signing up to be part of the statement.
+Before you proceed to credit the author statement, you must first know what are the entailed responsibilities of each of these authors who are signing up to be part of the blank statement.
 It may be tempting to gloss or skip over these details but the main thing you have to remember is that each of these responsibilities is important to uphold the unspoken agreement between the authors.
 Although if you are an individual writer, then the contents of the list may not apply to you.
 Then again, if you have future works involving other authors, you may still find value in knowing the Information below.

 How to Write an Authors Declaration Statement

 Since this article has defined what an author’s declaration statement is and has defined the author’s declare no conflict of interest, then you are ready to proceed to write your statement.
-As an author, it is not easy to concisely store all the information relevant to the responsibilities up to the involved co-authors of the written document in one clear statement.
-So with this guide, you will be able to know how to go about filling the Statement.
+As an author, it is not easy to concisely store all the information relevant to the responsibilities of the involved co-authors of the written document in one clear statement.
+So with this guide, you will be able to know how to go about filling the statement.
 If you prefer to see the structure for yourself, proceed to view the author’s declaration statement sample provided.

 Step 1: State Corresponding Author